MaCaki/image_manager/README.md

 - [X] Change Study creation to allow for creation of Region at the same time.

 ----- Release 0
+- [x] dockerize the django server.
+- [s] wrap dev environment in docker-compose.
 - [x] Set up an SMTP server using aws.ses.
 - [X] Allow users to modify their profile.
 - [X] Create a grading app with models for user defined grade types.
 - [X] Attach a grade to a patient.
+- [X] Stub out API and install django rest api.

+---- Release 1
 - [ ] Write functions to add grades for patients from users.
-- [X] Stub out API and install django rest api.
 - [ ] Write a test suite.

----- Release 1
 - [ ] Write a function around the eyelid images that extracts the full file path.
 - [ ] Fill in EyeLidKeyGradeList with basic list functionality and params (
         limit, graded/ungraded
     )
-- [ ] Verify that non-expiring s3 keys can be extracted from the Image model.
+- [ ] Verify that non-expiring s3 keys can be extracted from the Image model for export.
 - [ ] Show all images that a user has graded with opportunity to modify.
 - [ ] Add api endpoint to request images filenames and grades with API key.